 Machida, the central city of Southern Tama area, experienced a rapid development as a bedroom community for Tokyo.
 With this course, visitors can appreciate leisurely the Culture and the world-famous characters based in Southern Tama while enjoying the surrounding Nature.

-Notes This course has severe elevation changes.
+Odakvu Line Machida City Machida Machida Sta.
+Museum of Literature Museum of [West Exit] 850 m Kotoba-land 800 m Graphic Arts Odakyu Bus #J89 8 min. on foot 16 min. on foot Kogasaka Stone Age Site 15 min.
+Haramachida 4chome (Hachimandaira Ruins) 450 m 950 m 16th stop Denentoshi Line Odakvu Bus #T89 Snoopy Minami Machida Minami Machida Grandberry Park eki Museum Grandberry Park Sta.
+400 m 350 m Bus Stop Notes This course has severe elevation changes.
 While going to Machida City Museum of Graphic Arts and Kougasaka Stone Age site, there are long slopes upward and downward.
 In case of manual wheelchairs users, we recommend to go with a caregiver.

 Machida Museum of Literature Kotoba-land

 About

 This Public Museum of Literature was founded to house literary materials or other articles donated to the city of Machida by the estate of long-time resident writer Endo Shusaku.
 On the 1st floor, there is a material reading room where the books of literary figures related to Machida are stored, and mini displays.
-In the 2nd floor there is a gallery to host regular or special exhibitions related $% \left( 1\right) =\left( 1\right) \left( 1\right$ to Literature, publishing and printing culture, showing the facility commitment with "words" (kotoba, as in the Museum's name, Kotoba-land),
+In the 2nd floor there is a gallery to host regular or special exhibitions related to Literature, publishing and printing culture, showing the facility commitment with "words" (kotoba, as in the Museum's name, Kotoba-land),

 The Floor of the Museum has guidance blocks for visually impaired visitors.
 Each floor has a wheelchair accessible elevator.
-There are also tools for writing communication figures who are related to Machida, and has established a literary award for elementary, junior high, and high school students, and is also focusing on activities to nurture future writers TEL 042-739-3420 ¥ free (fees applies for Special Exhibitions) Exhibition Gallery & Reading Room: 10:00-17:00; Meeting Room & Literature Salon: 9:00-22:00  Mondays (except Holidays), 2nd Thursday of Month (in case of Holidays, the following day) Machida City Museum of Graphic Arts One of the few Arts Museums in the world focused on hanga (block print art), with an attractive collection of more than 33,000 Japanese and Western paintings.
+There are also tools for writing communication

+TEL 042-739-3420 ¥ free (fees applies for Special Exhibitions) activities to nurture future writers Exhibition Gallery & Reading Room: 10:00-17:00; Meeting Room & Literature Salon: 9:00-22:00  Mondays (except Holidays), 2nd Thursday of Month (in case of Holidays, the following day) Machida City Museum of Graphic Arts One of the few Arts Museums in the world focused on hanga (block print art), with an attractive collection of more than 33,000 Japanese and Western paintings.
 Is the perfect place to become acquainted with hanga and enjoy a promenade in the lush greenery of Serigaya Park.